EmmetOT/IsoMesh/README.md

 There are some additions I've made to try to improve the results of dual contouring.
 While it produces good edges and corners, QEF can sometimes be a little unstable.
 I provide optional direct control over the QEF (quadratic error function) constants.
 I provide two techniques for finding the exact surface intersection points between SDF samples - interpolation is fast but gives kinda poor results at corners.
 Binary search provides much more exact results but is an iterative solution.

 Gradient descent is another iterative improvement which simply moves the vertices back onto the isosurface.
 Honestly, I see no reason not to always have this on.

-The 'nudge' stuff is an experimental solution for reducing artefacts on mesh edges and corners.
-It moves the mesh vertices a tiny bit in the direction of the sum of the normals at the voxel edge intersections.
-By itself, this simply 'inflates' the mesh.
-But alongside gradient descent, it can produce tasty sharp edges, but introduces artefacts of its own.
-I recommend keeping this value very low if you do use it.

 ## Raymarching
 If you're familiar with SDFs, you're familiar with raymarching.
 They very often go hand-in-hand.
 [Raymarching will also be very familiar to you if you ever go on ShaderToy.](https://www.shadertoy.com/results?query=raymarch) Again I recommend checking out Inigo Quilez for an in-depth explanation, but raymarching is basically an iterative sort of 'pseudo-raytracing' algorithm for rendering complex surfaces like SDFs.